brown-ccv/honeycomb-docs/docs/quick_start.md

 They are also presented in key/value pair where the key is the command name and value is the command we want to run.

+*Checkout the [NPM Scripts](https://brown-ccv.github.io/honeycomb-docs/docs/npm_scripts) page for more information about the different scripts you can run.*

 ### 4. Run the task in dev mode